evolution-project/evox-docs/docs/mining/pos-mining.md

 ### Proof Of Stake (POS)

 * Proof-of-stake mining or POS for short is typically implemented such that a random coin owner obtains the right to sign a new block.
-* EvoX `POS` implementation keeps miners in full anonymity and is as simple as a push of a button, literally.
+* EvoX `POS` implementation keep miners in full anonymity and simple with a push of a button.
 * Open EvoX app, make sure the blockchain is synchronised and turn ON `Staking` switch.
 * You can observe your progress in the `Staking` tab of your staking wallet.
 * The amount of earnings depends on the wallet balance.
+* Amount of earnings depends also of how many user are running PoS.
 * When you turn `Staking` OFF, balance will get unlocked right away.
 * You can switch `Staking` ON and OFF without any limitations.

-!!! note
-    Note that funds, that participate in proof-of-stake will be locked.

 ### _Server mode POS mining_